cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       Recompute face normals as the average of the normals of the triangles that builds a polygon.
 Useful for showing uniformly shaded quad or polygonal meshes represented using <a href='https://stackoverflow.com/questions/59392193'>faux edges</a>.</p>

 .. data:: compute_scalar_ambient_occlusion

+   *MeshLab filter name*: 'Compute Ambient occlusion'

+   .. raw:: html

+      Compute Ambient Occlusion.This filter is a shading technique used in computer graphics to simulate the way light interacts with surfaces in a realistic manner.The parameter for the number of rays is defined by the user; this parameter represents the number of rays that will be shot from the barycenter of each face.The higher the number of rays, the longer the time to compute, but the better the results.These results are saved into face quality and mapped into a gray shade on the mesh.This filter uses the Embree3 library by INTEL.</p>

+   **Parameters:**

+   ``rays : int = 64``

+      .. raw:: html

+         <i>Number of rays</i>: The number of rays shoot from the barycenter of the face.
+The higher the number the higher the definition of the ambient occlusion but at the cost of the calculation time

+.. data:: compute_scalar_ambient_occlusion_gpu

    *MeshLab filter name*: 'Ambient Occlusion'